44407/EastCastle/doc/Usage.md

    sort = sortProvider.getSortFor(a);
 ```

-Alternatively, we can use our own specification via our own Sort Provider:
+In addition, we can use our own specification via our own Sort Provider:
 ```
    MutableSortProvider sortProvider;
    Sort	sort;